davisjam/davisjam.github.io/_pages/research.md

 *Specific projects:*

 1. Study-abroad programs are sustained by faculty member involvement.
 These leaders constantly encounter the unexpected while abroad, perhaps decreasing their willingness to lead again.
 In what ways are those faculty members surprised (pleasantly and unpleasantly) by their experiences? ([JIEE'21](/files/publications/OzkanDavisDavisJamesMurziKnight-JIEE21.pdf)).
+2. An intercultural learning module for software engineers. ([ACIEE'21](/files/publications/HornbrookDavis-InterculturalLearningModule-ACIEE2021.pdf)).

 **Area #2: Teaching software testing**